keithasaurus/koda-validate/README.md

 What is this doing?
 - extending `Validator`, using the following types:
-  - `Any`: type of input allowed
+  - `Any`: any type of input can be passed in allowed
-  - `float`: the type of the validated data
+  - `float`: if it's valid a float will be returned
-  - `JSONValue`: the type of the error in case of invalid data
+  - `JSONValue`: if it's invalid JSONValue will be returned
 - wrapping the submitted `val` in an `Ok` and returning it if `val` is a `float`
 - wrapping an error message in `Err` if `val` is not a float